-Editing isn’t the most fun part of writing, but believe me, it is the most necessary part.
+For some, editing isn’t the most fun part of writing, but believe me, it is the most necessary part.
 In yesterday’s video, I talked about my own editing process.
 I broke editing down into three stages and you can go check that out.
 (Side note: This video was back when I was experimenting with Bible studies, but after a watch through, I realize that it can easily be applied to novels, so just insert novel whenever I say study and it’ll work just fine.
 Also, did you see my HAIR???
 I totally need to do that again.)

 Reason 1: Familiarity